tomkirsch/ci4-psession/README.md

 	public $persistentSessionExpiry		= 86400 * 30 * 1; // 1 month
 	public $disableNoCacheHeaders 		= FALSE; // CI will send no-cache headers when session library is loaded, which might not be what you want...
 ```
-You should also set the samesite cookie attribute:
+You should also set the samesite cookie attribute to Lax:
 ```
 	public $cookieSameSite = 'Lax';
 ```